fleet-actions/ec2-runner-pool-manager/docs/architecture/refresh.md

 The Refresh process is a periodic, idempotent background operation, executed by a scheduled GitHub Actions workflow (e.g., via `cron`), that acts as the system's central initializer and maintainer.
 Unlike the event-driven `provision` and `release` modes which are tied to workflows, `refresh` operates on the entire system to ensure the live infrastructure and configuration in AWS align with a centrally defined *desired state*.

-Its core purpose is to initialize foundational infrastructure and to perform routine maintenance, ensuring the system remains healthy and configured as intended.
+Its core purpose is to initialize foundational infrastructure and to perform routine maintenance.

 ## The Refresh Model: Desired vs. Actual State